newrelic/newrelic-node-examples/custom-instrumentation/subscribe-to/README.md

   `npm start` command makes sure this module is loaded first, before `index.js` ever requires `job-queue`.
 * `newrelic.js`: a basic, sample New Relic configuration

+For an example of `subscribeTo` creating its *own* transaction (rather than segments within an already-active one), see the sibling `subscribe-to-message-consumer` example - a job queue doesn't have a natural "arrives independently from outside" event the way a message consumer does, so that case is demonstrated separately with a more fitting domain.